 Yeast infection, also known as candidiasis, is a common complaint.
 Symptoms include itching, irritation, inflammation, unpleasant odor, discharge, swelling, and pain.
 Causes may stem from long exposure to antibiotics, a weakened immune system, ph imbalance, and hormonal imbalances.
 Sometimes spermicidal cream can aggravate a yeast infection.
 The cream kills friendly bacteria that helps protect the vagina from disease causing micro-organisms causing a yeast overgrowth.
 Yeast infection can also spread to the urinary system and the rectum.
 It is also transferred easily from sexual partners.

 Many herbal remedies can help heal yeast infections.
 Herbal douches include diluted solutions of calendula, tea tree oil, witch hazel, sage, myrrh, chamomile, white oak bark, vinegar, black walnut hull extract, barberry, cinnamon, mullein, rosemary, garlic, goldenseal, yellowroot, echinacea, raspberry or blackberry leaf, grapefruit seed extract, chlorophyll liquid, or salt water.
 Yogurt may also be beneficial.
 Use of fluorinated cortisone cream is not recommended.
 This treatment causes thinning and atrophy of skin.

-Women that suffer from reoccurring yeast infections need to drink cranberry juice and green drinks.
+Women that suffer from reoccurring yeast infections (also known as candidiasis) need to drink cranberry juice and green drinks.
 They should add garlic to the diet and consider taking vitamin B, vitamin K, vitamin C, vitamin E, and beta carotene supplements.
 Drinking herbal tea is helpful.
 Try licorice, squaw vine, and alfalfa.
 Avoid sugar, refined carbohydrates, yeasty breads, and mushrooms.

 Suppositories may be of use in the treatment of yeast infections.
 Combine a quarter cup of warm cocoa butter with 10 drops of tea tree oil and 5 drops of thyme essential oil.
 Mix well.
 Roll into 10 bullet shaped suppositories and place on a plate lined with waxed paper.
 Place in refrigerator until firm and then store in covered container.
 Use as needed by inserting into vagina until condition is cleared up.